cminyard/convcode/README.md

 for "Test code" in convcode.c for details on how to use it.
 Compiling with "make" here will compile with that enabled, "make check" will run the tests.

+You can use this and do your own allocation, if you like.
+See the discussion at the end of convcode.h for details.
+It is recommended that you use alloc_convcode, though, unless you really need to do your own alloation.